izuzak/github_issue_stats/README.md

 Available commands:

 * `history` - Collect stats on number of open issues over time
+* `breakdown` - Collect stats on number of open issues based on age

 To see the list of options and usage examples for a specific command, run this: